readikus/early-saas-handbook/docs/engineering-process/how-to-succeed-as-an-engineer-at-a-saas-startup.md

 | Welcomes feedback and uses it to improve.          | Resists feedback and sees it as micromanagement. |
 | Elevates the team, product, and work culture.       | Hinders progress, requiring extra management and effort. |

 A great engineer will try to understand what a user is trying to achieve with a feature, and once they get that, they will be able to self manage themselves to get it done.
 They will work out what they don't know, know it, then deliver something that fits too all the other constraints and context that they've previously learnt about the product.
 Eventually a great engineer won't need detailed user stories, as they will know what needs to be delivered and in what order.
 They will contribute fresh ideas and generally be a pleasure to work with, and inspire you to work even harder.

 A non great engineer will not understand their ticket, need chasing for delivery, not consider all the context and technical details they've been told, it will look terrible, have unhelpful UX and it's even debatable if it actually works.
 Any issues with the app will be met with excuses ("that's not my code" or "it should work".
 Their lack of delivery will result in them getting increasingly smaller user stories that resemble a task list, and they will complain about being micro managed.
 You will find them a challenge to work with as they suck enthusim from you.

-The two most important factors for success of a seed stage startup are prioritisation and delivery.
+The two critical factors for success of a seed stage startup are prioritisation and delivery.
 You are in a race against time to find product/market fit, so what we are working on needs to make the most use of our valuable time, and it also needs to get in front of users.
 This influences a lot of our technical decisions and how we approach execute.

-## Personal Traits
+## Behaviours

 As a developer, the important factors of success at an early stage start up are: